Invisible extended Unruh-DeWitt detector

 The development of particle detector models in quantum field theory has evolved significantly since the introduction of the paradigmatic Unruh-DeWitt detector \cite{unruh1976notes,dewitt1979general}.
 Traditionally, it describes a detector as an harmonic oscillator of frequency $\Omega$ that couples locally to a quantum field $\hat{\phi}$ through an interaction prescribed by the Hamiltonian Within this framework, the oscillator system is prescribed by the creation and annihilation operators $\hat{a}$, $\hat{a}^\dagger$ which couples linearly with the local quantum field by the interaction parameter $\lambda$ in a spacetime region specified by the smearing function $\Lambda(x)$.
 The profile of the later guarantees the localization of the model interaction.

-While the Unruh–DeWitt model provides a conceptually simple prescription for particle detection, it relies on introducing a non-relativistic degree of freedom.
-An alternative and fully relativistic approach consists in modeling the detector itself as a localized quantum field coupled to the field of interest.
+While the Unruh-DeWitt model provides a conceptually simple prescription for particle detection, it relies on introducing a nonrelativistic degree of freedom.
+An alternative and \victor{covariant} approach consists in modeling the detector itself as a localized quantum field coupled to the field of interest.
 In this framework, the detector’s degrees of freedom are those of a quantum field with discrete spectrum that interacts locally with a free field.
 This formulation inherently ensures covariance and allows for the construction of observables such as the detector’s stress-energy tensor \cite{perche2025stress}.
-Interestingly, it has been shown that localized quantum field detectors reproduce the same response as Unruh–DeWitt detectors at leading order in perturbation theory.
-This equivalence, discussed in detail in \cite{perche2024particle}, provides a deeper interpretation of the Unruh–DeWitt prescription as an effective model arising from a more fundamental field-theoretic description of detectors with relativist internal dynamics.
+Interestingly, it has been shown that localized quantum field detectors reproduce the same response as Unruh-DeWitt detectors at leading order in perturbation theory.
+This equivalence, discussed in detail in \cite{perche2024particle}, provides a deeper interpretation of the Unruh-DeWitt prescription as an effective model arising from a more fundamental field-theoretic description of detectors.